 A multifaceted musician of wide-ranging repertoire, Andrius holds a special reverence for J. S. Bach, while remaining a strong advocate for the contemporary stage with numerous works commissioned by and written for him.
 Andrius continued his studies in the U.S. with Victoria Mushkatkol (Interlochen Arts Academy), Seymour Lipkin (Curtis Institute of Music), Sergei Babayan (Cleveland Institute of Music), and Claude Frank (Yale School of Music).

-Katherine has served as the Director of the ASO’s String Academy since 2019.
-She is deeply passionate about music education and public service.
 In addition to instructing violin lessons, Ms. Williamson is very dedicated to bringing chamber music to the young musicians of Central Arkansas.
-Since 2017, she has been on the violin faculty for the Faulkner Chamber Music Festival and, since 2018, has served on the Chamber Music Society of Little Rock Board, and is the current board president.
+Since 2017, she has been on the violin faculty for the Faulkner Chamber Music Festival and, since 2018, has served on the Chamber Music Society of Little Rock Board.
+Williamson also served on the ASO’s Player’s Committee as President for two years from 2016 - 2018 and was named “Classical Innovator” by the Arkansas Times in 2018.

 Joo Yun Preece has been a member of the Grand Rapids Symphony since the 2017-18 season.
 Originally from Busan, South Korea, Jo began her musical studies at age 4, beginning with piano and adding violin a year later.
 After immigrating to Dansville, Michigan, at age 10, she continued studying the violin, attending the Meadowmount School of Music, Interlochen Arts Academy, Chautauqua Music Festival, and National Repertory Orchestra in Breckenridge, Colorado.